dykstrom/jcc/docs/Architecture.md

 ## Overview

-JCC is a collection of compilers.
+JCC is a collection of toy compilers.
 In this document, the BASIC compiler is used as an example, but all compilers work more or less the same way.
-The JCC production code is written in Java, with most of the unit tests being written in Kotlin.
+The JCC production code is written in Java, while the unit tests are written in Kotlin.
 The compiler front-end uses [JCommander](http://jcommander.org) to parse command line arguments, and [ANTLR4](http://www.antlr.org) to parse the source code being compiled.
 The compiler back-end uses [flat assembler](http://flatassembler.net) to turn the generated assembly code into an